fiatrete/OpenDAN-Personal-AI-OS/README.md

 ## **Updates**

-We have released the initial version of our buildin AI butler/AI agent, Jarvis, with example functional modules and services.
+We have released the initial version of our built-in AI butler/AI agent, Jarvis, with example functional modules and services.
 Please try it out by following the [instructions](agent_jarvis/README.md).

 ## **Roadmap**